sarah-n-wright/CARVA/README.md

 Curation of gene properties, and analysis of gene level overlap between common variant and rare variant associated genes for the same trait.
 Related to Figure 1 and Figure EV1.

 ### `2_NetworkColocalization.ipynb`
 Results of network colocalization analysis across 373 human traits.
-Related to Figure 2, and Dataset EV2.
+Related to Figure 2, and Dataset B.

 ### `3_Reproducibility.ipynb`
 Results of network colocalization analysis across 373 human traits, including results from multiple studies of the same trait, and analysis with multiple networks.
-Related to Figure 3, Figure EV2, Appendix Figure 3, and Dataset EV2.
+Related to Figure 3, Figure EV2, Appendix Figure 3, and Dataset B.

 ### `4A_FeaturePreparation.ipynb`
 Curation of gene and trait features for each pair of common and rare variant studies.
-Related to Figure 4, Figure EV4, Dataset EV3 and Dataset EV4.
+Related to Figure 4, Figure EV4, Dataset C and Dataset D.

 ### `4B_FeatureAnalysis.ipynb`
 Regression analysis of gene and trait features for prediction of network colocalization.
-Related to Figure 4, Figure 5, Figure EV3, Figure EV4, Appendix Figure 1, and Dataset EV4.
+Related to Figure 4, Figure 5, Figure EV3, Figure EV4, Appendix Figure 1, and Dataset D.

 ### `5_Examples_NeuropsychiatricTraits.ipynb`
 Identification and analysis of network colocalization for neuropsychiatric traits.
 Related to Figure 6 and Figure EV5.

 ### Supplemental Notebooks
 **`S1_NetColocOptimization.ipynb`** - Optimization and benchmarking of NetColoc.
-Related to Appendix Figure 2 and Dataset EV5.
+Related to Appendix Figure 2 and Dataset EV2.
 **`S2_DilutionStudies.ipynb`** - Benchmarking of NetColoc in response to randomized inputs.
 Related to Appendix Figure 3.
 **`S3_ColocalizedNetwork_Uploads.ipynb`** - Formation of colocalized trait networks and upload to NDEx.
 **`S4_HCX_Creation.ipynb`** - Creation of hierarchical systems maps in HCX format.